jduru213/Linux-Projects-/README.md

 ### 1. Setting up a Honeypot in Kali Linux using Pentbox

 **Description:**
-- Learn how to set up a honeypot using Pentbox in Kali Linux, creating a decoy system to attract and analyze malicious activity.
+- Setting up a honeypot using Pentbox in Kali Linux, creating a decoy system to attract and analyze malicious activity.

 **Resources Used:**
 - Kali Linux as the host OS